cmu-mars/cmu-robotics/documents/p2-cp1.md

 large number of inputs (e.g. `20`) and outputs energy consumption over time.
 That is, Lincoln Labs can provide drastic differences for energy consumption of hardware and software components that may not reflect current but possibly distant-future hardware and software.
-There will be a query mechanism whereby the MARS DAS can provide a particular set of inputs and receive back the related output.
+The MARS DAS will be able to query the model by providing inputs and receiving back the output from the power model.
 In addition, the power model is used during the evaluation to compute the battery level during simulation.

 The challenge problem will proceed in two phases.
 First, the DAS will use the query mechanism to query the power consumption for certain inputs (simulating the idea of running experiments in practice to measure power consumption in specific configurations).
-The DAS will query only a small number of inputs up to a query budget is reached.
+The DAS will query only a small number of inputs until a query budget (specified by Lincoln Labs) is reached.
 The DAS will use the information gleaned to learn an approximation of the secret power model.

 In the second phase, the robot will be asked to complete `n` missions within a map without running out of energy.
 There are charging stations on